Can your project succeed without communication?

 Certain professions and situations may allow an individual to succeed without communication.
 However, it must be emphasized that numerous elements associated with success require communication.
 For instance, in business, politics, sports, or any other competitive environment that requires cohesion among people in the pursuit of a common objective, instruction and control through communication is rather inevitable.

-Nonetheless, in these spheres as well, there are occasions whose communication has been kept at minimum or even some achievement has been reached without communication.
+Nonetheless, in these spheres as well, there are occasions when communication has been kept at a minimum or even some achievement has been reached without communication.
 For instance, there are different types of leadership such as leading from the front or quietly leading the way, which does not involve talking to people because one’s actions say it all, and the success of such a leader is dependent on how well they can move and motivate others without uttering a single word.

 The Limitations and Risks of Success Without Communication

 There are cases where one can be successful even in the absence of communication.
 However, such success is often context-specific and comes with threats and limitations.
-One of the main problems arises from communication itself, which could create a conundrum in the form of loneliness or absence of feedback encouragement that comes with communication.
+One of the main problems arises from communication itself, which could create a conundrum in the form of loneliness or the absence of feedback and encouragement that comes with communication.
 There are, most often, situations whereby without communication, success is not possible as ideas would not be developed, new ideas would not be incorporated and connections that would bring out several other opportunities would not be made.

-Besides, the lack of communication can also entail loss of value, adverse impact to effective functioning, and even failure to interact and share ideas.
+Besides, the lack of communication can also entail loss of value, adverse impact on effective functioning, and even failure to interact and share ideas.
 Within situations where effective communication is crucial, like arranged research, commercial arrangements, or sports, the case in absence of communication hampers the development and is unconstructive towards success.

-There is also the problem of risk aversion inherent in mental burn out or other mental health issues.
+There is also the problem of risk aversion inherent in mental burnout or other mental health issues.
 This is especially so in occupations or activities that demand absolute concentration and work in solitude.
 People may experience isolationism, tension, and the most dangerous feeling of being a failure especially when they are not relating to anybody for reasons of hard-pressed discipline.

 Conclusion